- Can I really carry a loaded gun into the mall or other public area with one of these permits?

 Do I need a permit to carry a weapon, and if so how do I get a permit?

 Every state is different–Alaska and Vermont do not require a permit.
-Illinois and Wisconsin do not allow citizens to carry a weapon at all–they do not have a permit of any kind.
-Every other state has some sort of a permit.
-These vary from easy to get a permit to very difficult to get a permit.
+Other states like New Jersey offer permits, but make it very difficult to obtain.
+States like Utah and Florida offer permits to residents and non-residents of the state freely if you meet their reasonable requirements.
+Every state now has some sort of a permit but these vary from easy to get to very difficult to get.
 It is common for a state to require a background check, a weapons familiarity and/or certification class of some sort, fingerprints, and a photo.

 Back to Top